-- (1) No arrest of a person who is a member of the United States Forces or who is a national of the United States subject to United States military law shall be made and no process, civil or criminal, shall be served on any such person within any Site except with the permission of the Commanding Officer in charge of the United States Forces in such Site; but should the Commanding Officer refuse to grant such permission he shall (except where, under Article V, jurisdiction is to be exercised by the United States or is not exercisable by the courts of the Bahama Islands) forthwith take the necessary steps to arrest the person charged and surrender him to the appropriate authority of the Bahama Islands or to serve such process, as the case may be, and to provide for the attendance of the server of such process before the appropriate court of the Bahama Islands or procure such server to make the necessary affidavit or declaration to prove such service. - (2) In cases where the courts of the United States have jurisdiction under Article V, the Government of the Bahama Islands will on request give reciprocal facilities as regards the service of process and the arrest and surrender of persons charged. - (3) In this Article the expression "process" includes any process by way of summons, subpæna, warrant, writ or other judicial document for securing the attendance of a witness, or for the production of any documents or exhibits, required in any proceedings, civil or criminal.
+- (1) No arrest of a person who is a member of the United States Forces or who is a national of the United States subject to United States military or naval law shall be made and no process, civil or criminal, shall be served on any such person within any Site except with the permission of the Commanding Officer in charge of the United States Forces in such Site; but should the Commanding Officer refuse to grant such permission he shall (except where, under Article V, jurisdiction is to be exercised by the United States or is not exercisable by the courts of the Turks and Caicos Islands) forthwith take the necessary steps to arrest the person charged and surrender him to the appropriate authority of the Turks and Caicos Islands or to serve such process, as the case may be, and to provide for the attendance of the server of such process before the appropriate court of the Turks and Caicos Islands or procure such server to make the necessary affidavit or declaration to prove such service. - (2) In cases where the courts of the United States have jurisdiction under Article V, the Government of the Turks and Caicos Islands will on request give reciprocal facilities as regards the service of process and the arrest and surrender of persons charged. - (3) In this Article the expression "process" includes any process by way of summons, subpæna, warrant, writ or other judicial document for securing No. 1697 the attendance of a witness, or for the production of any documents or exhibits, required in any proceedings, civil or criminal.

-Article VIII
+ARTICLE VIII